Symmetry restoration in mean-field approaches

 Following the derivations presented for the momentum operator, we conclude that the restoration of rotational symmetry is, at first order, equivalent to performing minimization of the total energy, constrained to the given projection of the angular momentum $J_{0}$,

 where the vector Lipkin coefficient $\bm{k}_1$ acquires interpretation of the Lagrange multiplier $\bm{\omega}$, that is, of the angular velocity of the system.

-The principal difference between translational and rotational symmetry is the fact that for rotations there is no analogue of the Galilean symmetry (\ref{eq:Galilean}), and one cannot simply boost a non-rotating state to higher rotational frequencies without changing its structure.
+The principal difference between translational and rotational symmetry is the fact that for rotations there is no analogue of the Galilean invariance (\ref{eq:Galilean}), and one cannot simply boost a non-rotating state to higher rotational frequencies without changing its structure.
 Indeed, with increasing rotational frequency, the quantum analogues of the classical Coriolis and centrifugal forces set in, and modify the state.
 Therefore, a constrained minimization of the total energy has now to be explicitly performed.

-Recalling that the average momentum is exactly proportional to the translational velocity, Eq.~(\ref{eq:boost2}), with a constant proportionality factor (mass).
+Recall that the average momentum is exactly proportional to the translational velocity, {\Eq}~(\ref{eq:boost2}), with a constant proportionality factor (mass).
 Although the average angular momentum $\langle\hat{\bm{J}}\rangle$ has to be parallel to the angular frequency $\bm{\omega}$ \cite{(Ker81b)}, the proportionality constant (moment of inertia) can vary along the rotational band.
-Therefore, we define two important {\em local}, that is, frequency-dependent characteristics of the band, which are called the first ${\cal{J}}^{(1)}$ (static) and the second ${\cal{J}}^{(2)}$ (dynamic) moments of inertia,
+Therefore, we define two important {\em local}, that is, frequency-dependent characteristics of the band, which are called the first ${\cal{J}}^{(1)}$ (kinematic) and the second ${\cal{J}}^{(2)}$ (dynamic) moments of inertia,

 respectively.